- General Questions

 Returns & Exchanges

-Q: I need to make a return or an exchange.
+Q: I need to make a return.
 How do I do that?

 A: No problem!
-If you need to return or exchange a purchase that you made direct through our webstore, and it’s within 30 days, email to email@example.com with your order number and brief description of what you need - we’ll help you out!
+If you need to return a purchase that you made direct through our webstore, and it’s within 30 days, enter your return request through our Returns Center - we’ll help you out!
 All you need to cover is shipping.

 Q: How do I get free Bern stickers?